 Conservation weed barrier fabric is a useful and proven addition to conservation tree plantings on droughty and stressful sites.
 With proper installation and management, tree seedling survival and growth should be increased.
-However, without proper installation and awareness of the potential girdling risks if the fabric does not decompose can cause early decline and even death for trees as they grow larger and develop natural trunk swell at the base.
+However, without proper installation and awareness of the potential girdling risks, it can cause early decline and even death for trees as they grow and develop natural trunk swell at the base.